| Written by Mark Buzinkay

 Fixed RFID asset management is highly beneficial for organisations that need to track their assets accurately, quickly and efficiently.
 With a fixed RFID asset tracking system in place, users can easily monitor which items are located where within the facility.
 This offers you total automation and makes it easier to keep an updated inventory of assets, as well as helps to reduce theft and loss of valuable equipment.

-You'll be able to place your RFID readers in tactical locations on your premise.
+You'll be able to place your RFID readers in tactical locations on your premises.
 Then, when an RFID tag crosses the reader's RF field, your fixed reader will be able to detect the tag and which direction it's moving in.
 In practice, fixed RFID readers totally automate asset location tracking, contrary to handheld RFID readers.

 Asset Agent has several great features that make it the perfect asset-tracking tool.
 These include real-time tracking and monitoring, RFID tag integration for accuracy and accountability, insights from predictive analytics, automated alerts and notifications to ensure proper management of assets, and more.